hcmendel/PeptideMiner/README.md

   - tachykinin

 It can search multiple query databases with more than one profile-HMM for the same neuropeptide family.
-To achieve this, NPpip splits the file names of each profile-HMM in the data/02-pHMM directory at '_'.
-It matches the phrase preceding the first '_' to the the "neuropeptide_family" name provided in the config.txt and uses the profile-HMMs that match.
+To achieve this, PeptideMiner splits the file names of each profile-HMM in the data/02-pHMM directory at '_'.
+It matches the phrase preceding the first '_' to the  "neuropeptide_family" name provided in the config.txt and uses the profile-HMMs that match.

 3.2.
 Using your own profile-HMM